-Boeing ousts its longtime head of government relations in Washington, D.C.
+Boeing ousts longtime head of government relations in Washington, D.C.

 After local union leaders in the Puget Sound district rejected Boeing’s demand for major concessions — in particular, freezing the traditional pensions of their members — and their members voted it down, the national union leadership, encouraged by Keating, engineered a second vote and swung it in Boeing’s favor.

+In addition to steering Boeing’s public policy direction, Keating also oversaw the company’s extensive philanthropic contributions.

+In 2019, company financial filings show Keating received $4.4 million in compensation.
+A filing in February shows that he then owned shares in Boeing valued at just less than $21 million at today’s closing price of $245.28.

-Before joining Boeing in 2008, Keating had been senior vice president of government relations for Honeywell and chairman of the board at Timmons and Company — one of Washington’s most prestigious lobbying firms.
+Before joining Boeing, Keating had been senior vice president of government relations for Honeywell and chairperson of the board at Timmons and Company — one of Washington’s most prestigious lobbying firms.

-Earlier, Keating served the Clinton administration as special assistant to the president and staff director for White House legislative affairs.
+Earlier, Keating served as an adviser to President Bill Clinton and staff director for White House legislative affairs.

 Before joining the Clinton administration, Keating held several positions with the U.S. House of Representatives, where he served as assistant floor manager for the Democratic leadership.